Musical auditory scene analysis and hearing impairment

-K. Siedenburg, I. Fujinaga, S. McAdams: “A Comparison of Approaches to Timbre Descriptors in Music Information Retrieval and Music Psychology”, Journal of New Music Research, 45, pp. 27-42, Jan 2016
+K. Siedenburg, I. Fujinaga, S. McAdams (2016): “A Comparison of Approaches to Timbre Descriptors in Music Information Retrieval and Music Psychology”, Journal of New Music Research, 45, pp. 27-42

 This project attempts to exploit the inherent structure of music and speech signals in order to more reliably estimate their time-frequency content.
-This project has grown out of an involvement with techniques of structured sparsity in my MSc (“Diplom”) thesis and is currently gravitating towards applications such as audio noise removal and audio declipping.
+This project grew out of an involvement with techniques of structured sparsity in my MSc thesis and has been gravitating towards applications such as transient extraction, audio noise removal, and audio declipping.

 I’ve create a MATLAB toolbox on structured sparsity and generalized time-frequency thresholding.